-Refactor an on-premises app to an Azure App Service web app and Azure SQL database
+Migrate an application to Azure App Service and SQL Database

-This article demonstrates how the fictional company Contoso refactors a two-tier Windows .NET app running on VMware VMs as part of a migration to Azure.
-They migrate the app front-end VM to an Azure App Service web app, and the app database to an Azure SQL database.
+This article demonstrates how the fictional company Contoso refactors a two-tier Windows .NET application that's running on VMware VMs as part of a migration to Azure.
+The Contoso team migrates the application front-end virtual machine (VM) to an Azure App Service web app and the application database to Azure SQL Database.

-The SmartHotel360 app used in this example is provided as open source.
-If you'd like to use it for your own testing purposes, you can download it from GitHub.
+The SmartHotel360 application that we use in this example is provided as open-source software.
+If you want to use it for your own testing purposes, you can download it from GitHub.

 - Address business growth.
-Contoso is growing, and there is pressure on on-premises systems and infrastructure.
+Contoso is growing, and there is pressure on their on-premises systems and infrastructure.

 - Increase agility.
-Contoso IT needs to be more responsive to the needs of the business.
-It must be able to react faster than the changes in the marketplace, to enable the success in a global economy.
-It mustn't get in the way, or become a business blocker.
+To enable their success in a global economy, Contoso IT needs to be more responsive to the needs of the business.
+It must be able to react more quickly to changes in the marketplace.
+IT must not get in the way or become a business blocker.